March 6, 2025

 Formats

 E-receipts are versatile.
-While email-friendly PDFs are among the most popular formats, electronic receipts can also be delivered as plaintext, HTML, or image files.
+Email-friendly PDFs are among the most popular formats.
+However, electronic receipts can also be delivered as plaintext, HTML, or image files.
 This flexibility is designed to match varying business requirements around data storage, accessibility, and operational handling.

 Data capture

-For organizations that process a lot of business expenses, data capture is where e-receipts show their real potential.
-Advanced algorithms automatically sort the receipts into the correct expense categories—tagging them as “Office Supplies” or “Business Lunch,” for example.
+When processing a large number of business expenses, data capture is where e-receipts show their true potential.
+Advanced algorithms automatically sort the receipts into the correct expense categories and tag them as “Office Supplies” or “Business Lunch,” for example.
 Automating this process minimizes human error and speeds up expense reporting.

 Technology

-The lifeline of e-receipts is the technology that powers them.
+The technology that powers e-receipts is their lifeline.
 For instance, email-based e-receipts use APIs to integrate directly with accounting software.
-The customer's smartphone, on the other hand, scans QR code-based e-receipts, making them more interactive and easily stored on mobile devices.
+On the other hand, QR code-based e-receipts are scanned by the customer's smartphone, making them more interactive and easily stored on mobile apps or devices.

-Imagine a business traveler dining at an airport restaurant.
-She pays her bill, and instead of receiving a paper receipt, she gets an email with a PDF attachment.
+For example, imagine a business traveler dining at an airport restaurant.
+She pays her bill, but instead of a paper receipt, she receives an email with a PDF attachment.

 The digital receipt is automatically forwarded to her company's expense management system, where the built-in AI categorizes it under “Travel Expenses.”
 There’s no manual entry or scope for error, and she doesn't have to worry about losing the receipt before returning to the office.

-To summarize, e-receipts are more than just digital twins of their paper counterparts.
-They’re smarter, faster, and built to integrate seamlessly into the digital infrastructure of modern businesses.
+To summarize, e-receipts are more than digital twins of their paper counterparts.
+They’re smarter, faster, and built to integrate seamlessly into modern businesses' digital infrastructure.

 1. Cost savings